sergepaulc/ML-Class-for-Product-Manager/README.md

 # Classes

 ## A Gentle Introduction to Machine Learning for Product Managers

-I taught a machine learning class to Product Managers a few years ago.
+I taught a machine learning (ML) class to Product Managers one year ago.
+The goals of this class are to learn the fundamentals of ML technologies so that a product manager can assess the business opportunities for an ML-powered application in an organization, and lead the development and launch of that product while interacting on the technology side with data scientists and machine learning engineers.

 I have slightly updated the content of that class.
 A lot of Product Managers working on machine learning are contacting me on LinkedIn.
 So, I am hoping that the following materials might be useful to someone.

 There are six classes.
-The seventh class is a final project where students present a machine learning application.
+Class 7 is a final project where students present a machine learning application.

-Each class has a powerpoint presentation and include readings, videos to watch, and homework.
+Each class includes a presentation, readings, videos to watch, and homework.

 The most difficult concepts are presented and discussed in multiple classes in an incremental way.

+There is some easy homework to do from Class 1 to Class 3.
+Students are expected to work from Class 4 to Class 6 on their final projects.

 ## Class 1
 ML University for PM Class 1